rivue/Gamified-Study-Tool/README.md

         - more advanced processing for Masters / PhD level topics (ask chatgpt, but mainly re-ranking, structured search, and advanced reasonding-based prompt engineering to capture cross-section dependencies)
         - investigate into late-chunking or late-interaction for vector embedding
+        - also add multimodal and >1 file input for library / course creation

     ideas for name:
         - name something stone related (bc you are SOLIDIFYING your knowledge (hahahahahah ok im done))